loganwohlers/ReactMinesweeperFront/README.md

 ### Authors

-Built by Claire Muller and Logan Wohlers as part of the Flatiron School's fourth module.
+Built by Claire Muller and Logan Wohlers